-My passion and awe for birds has been present from before I can remember.
-It was etched into my childhood and now feels like it is engrained in my bones.
-My first memories recall learning to walk to the bottom of the garden to check our hens with their new chicks which progressed to saving up my money to buy an incubator for my 11th birthday and having my own profitable quail rearing business by the age of 13.
+My passion for birds has been present from before I can remember.
+It was etched into my childhood and feels like it is engrained in my bones.
+My first memories recall learning to walk to the bottom of the garden to check our hens with their new chicks which progressed to saving up my money to buy an incubator for my 11th birthday.
 I focused my education on animal husbandry and took as many opportunities to learn specifically about Avian incubation and Embryology as possible.

 I travelled for 2 years in 2015 and 2016 working and volunteering with many different types of animals and collections including hummingbirds in Italy, Mississippi Sandhill cranes and Whooping cranes in Louisiana, Wildlife in Rehabilitation in Virginia and large zoological collections in Greece and Zimbabwe.